berops/claudie/docs/crud/crud.md

 This makes users store input manifests in an [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) manner and can easily be configured for GitOps synchronization (i.e. via FluxCD).

 # Update
 When you want to update the input manifest, you can edit/reapply the secret with the updated input manifest inside of it (the secret name and the data field name will stay the same). `k8s-sidecar` notices the change in the secret data and subsequently updates the file inside Frontend's file system.
-Frontend then applies it to Claudie and the update of the defined infrastructure is be underway.
+Frontend then applies it to Claudie and the update of the defined infrastructure is underway.

 # Delete
 If you wish to destroy your cluster along with the infrastructure, you can remove the cluster definition block from the input-manifest and update the k8s secret accordingly.